mariebernf/p_3_smoothie/README.md

   the static files and disabled the collectstatic as the only soulution I could find in a short space of time.
 I of course will try to learn from this and take time to find out what went wrong and how to resolve it properly.**

+**Currently I am trying to work my way back to the point where my site started to crash.
+The soloution above only works for a few minutes before the site crashes again.
+I have made the following changes:**
+* I switched from waitress to gunicorn.
+* Checked the setting.py to ensure proper static file handling.
+* I have recreated the static folder and linked the css file correctly in the base.html, and am using the {% load static %} at the top of the file.

+  **Result:**
+  * The site is now live again after the steps taken but the navbar, footer or css styling is not showing.

 ## Credits

 **Youtube tutorial Django Recipe Sharing Tutorial by Dom Vacchiano.
 I used this video as a guide along with my own code, some python conventions and patterns used are